Stylok5/Project-1-Tetris/README.md

 **Day 12**:

 I started with adding a play/pause and a reset button for the game.
 For the play/pause we use a _let timerId_ variable.
-It's initial value is falsy so we can use that to define the play and pause functionality that depends on the timerId's value.
+Its initial value is falsy so we can use that to define the play and pause functionality that depends on the timerId's value.

 ![Alt text](https://i.imgur.com/DO1dDy2.png "Optional title")